TrAsKiN/vehicles/README.md

 - `set maxRoll 80.0`
 - `set persistStolen 0`

-### Add features
+## Add features

-To add functionality, simply call the function `exports.vehicles:registerVehicleFunction(name, data, entered, looped, exited)` with the following parameters:
+To add functionality, simply call the function `exports.<folder name>:registerVehicleFunction(name, data, entered, looped, exited)` with the following parameters:

 - `name`: *string*
 - `data`: *table*
 - `entered`: *function(`vehicle`, `data`)* or *nil*
+  - This function is executed only once when the player enters a vehicle
 - `looped`: *function(`vehicle`, `data`)* or *nil*
+  - This function is executed on each tick as long as the player is in a vehicle
 - `exited`: *function(`vehicle`, `data`)* or *nil*
+  - This function is executed only once when the player has left a vehicle

 The functions take as input the array of values defined in `data` and **must** return an array with the same structure (the values can be modified).

-## Triggered events
+# Triggered events

-### Client-side events
+## Client-side events

 - `vehicle:player:entered`
   - *vehicle*: number